amagerard/amagerard/README.md

 TemplateVM is a model to install servers with RedHat.
 [Go to TemplateVM](https://github.com/amagerard/TemplateVM)
-TemplateM will be available soon.
-Certificate issue since opensslv3 with freeradius mariadb and openldap.

 PowerDns is a free server of domain name under GNU GPL license.
 It allows you to manage domain names in a MySQL database